Published 31 Jan 2023

 Compiling inspection findings in a report and sharing them with the organization is a long process and has the likelihood of mistakes and problems due to neglect.
 Using SafetyCulture you can store gathered data in a cloud and instantly access and share digital reports to the responsible personnel anytime, anywhere.

 The objective of drainage inspections is to alleviate the risk immediately to avoid extensive damage cost.
 With the traditional pen and paper drainage reporting, it will take time for the assigned engineer to contact or request for additional staff to proceed with the repair.
 Using SafetyCulture you can easily assign actions to responsible personnel and keep them informed of the problem and its priority level in real-time.

 Oftentimes, drainage inspection is neglected due to lack of notifications.
 With SafetyCulture you can set up a scheduled inspection to assigned personnel to perform drainage survey on time.
 This will help to proactively identify safety hazards and taking timely measures to eliminate them.

 A drain assessment checklist is used to evaluate drainage systems to detect early problems and eliminate expensive repair and damage costs.
 It is used by drainage inspectors to record evidence of erosion, channeling, ponding, or other poor hydraulic performances.

-This drainage checklist is created by Fraser Coast Regional Council using iAuditor by SafetyCulture.
+This drainage checklist is created by Fraser Coast Regional Council using SafetyCulture (formerly iAuditor).
 Fraser Coast Regional Council is a local government area in the Wide Bay–Burnett region of Queensland, Australia.
 This template is used when they received a complaint or permit application.
 This has been built to gather drainage information such as drainage type, hazards, and risk rating.
 Additionally, it is used to document the outcome and actions of the operation area including scheduling of routine maintenance program.